xively/xively_arduino/README.md

    	- Uploading datapoints
    	- Downloading datapoints
    2. Compatible with
-   	- Arduino Ethernet shieled
+      - Arduino Ethernet shield
       - Arduino Ethernet board
       - Arduino Wifi shield
       - WiFly shield

 ##For a Quickstart Example
 Look no further!
 If you want a quick example, connect your Arduino board to your computer and an ethernet cable and try out one of the examples included with this library.